Er-Divyesh-Sethiya/Natural-Language-Processing---Sentimental-analysis/README.md

 NLP Sentiment Analysis:

-Business Objective: Extracting sentiment from customer reviews on a product
+Business Problem: To build a Natural language processing model to find the sentiment (positive, negative, neutral) of a Product.

 Data Set Details:
 Take the Reviews Column and analysis the sentiment of the customer's about the product.